 Explaining a Break-Up

-I answered a question on explaining a break-up for Philosophy in Action Radio on 11 November 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on explaining a break-up on 11 November 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Do I owe my boyfriend an explanation for my breaking up with him?
 I dated my recently-ex-boyfriend for a few months.
 Over the past few weeks, I realized that some personality and value differences preclude any long-term prospects.
 When I broke up with him, I didn't give him any reasons why, and that really upset him.
 Do I owe him an explanation?
 Would that help or hurt our chances of a cordial relationship in the future?
 If I should talk to him about my reasons, what should I say?